MarcelloDe/mkdocs/docs/projects/Data Science Capstone Project.md

 ## The Dataset
 To investigate this talent drain, a 2018 survey targeted McMaster University alumni—recently skilled knowledge workers—to determine their living and working locations.
 The resulting dataset provides a snapshot of each individual, including variables like their hometown, current city/occupation, perception of Hamilton, willingness to accept a pay cut to work locally, and the importance of factors like safety, culture, and career opportunities. **The CSV file had 1,172 records (survey responses) and 52 variables (survey questions or derived features)**.
 The dataset contained Personal Identifiable Information (PII) so much of it cannot be shared.

-#  Capstone Project: Quantifying Perception & Predicting Work Intentions in Hamilton, ON

 ***